sudheerkethireddy/romannumeralconversion/README.md

 controller bean inturn calls the service class named `IntegerToRomanConversionService` that holds the business logic.
 The problem statement is to calculate roman numeral for integers in the range 1-3999 which is finite and can be handled by the service class and in-memory without any database required.
 Since there is no Calls to API, there are no DAO/DTO beans to be defined.

+## Profiling
+Since there are environment specific properties that needs to be added,  there are seperate yml files for each of the environments.
+The environment specific yml files are in `src/main/resources` location.
+The default file is named as `application.yml`.

 ## Metrics, Monitoring and Alerting: